seabjackson/Swift-Programming-BNR-Challenges/README.md

 ### Challenge 6: Loops
 Use a loop to count by 2 from 0 up to 100.
 Use another loop to make sure the first loop is run 5 times.
 Hint: One good way to do this is to use a nested loop.

+### Challenge 7: Strings
+Replace the "Hello" string with an instance created out of its corresponding Unicode scalars.
+You can find the appropriate codes on the internet.